AMAZING HISTORY

 You can help save the Stone Cottage

 This project is in conjunction with the Southwest Seattle Historical Society in its ongoing effort to preserve the history of our great city.
 This is a complicated project, but we are determined to save this amazing piece of West Seattle history.
-If the Stone Cottage isn’t moved, demolition is expected to begin in the Spring of 2021, and we will lose a piece of our history.
+If the Stone Cottage hadn’t been moved, demolition would have begun in the summer of 2021, and we would have lost a piece of our history.

 DEADLINE